Is my landlord responsible for pest control?

 In a way, it is not really anyone’s fault if one picked it up at all?
 In the same line of thought, landlords are often concerned to protect their property as well as their tenants.

-The issue lies when it is a long standing tenant, or possibly a property that is overcrowded.
-Understandingly enough, no one like paying for somebody else mistakes, so sometime the tenant had to accept to be made responsible.
+The issue lies when it is a long-standing tenant, or possibly a property that is overcrowded.
+Understandingly enough, no one likes paying for somebody else mistakes, so sometimes the tenant had to accept to be made responsible.

 Finally, what is a landlord responsible for?